Bere Alston Primary Academy

 We strongly believe in the importance of providing children with a range of rich learning opportunities and experiences, both in our local environment but also further afield.
 These opportunities promote enjoyment and engagement, whilst encouraging children to be curious to find out more.
 They also help to build aspirations for the future.

-At Bere Alston Primary School we aim to nurture our children to become independent, healthy, tolerant individuals, who demonstrate consideration and respect for others.
+At Bere Alston Primary Academy we aim to nurture our children to become independent, healthy, tolerant individuals, who demonstrate consideration and respect for others.
 Compassion and ‘giving back’ is important; we do this is in a range of ways.

-We all value the importance of perseverance in the face of challenge and we promote and model positive learning behaviours.
+We all value the importance of perseverance in the face of challenges and we promote and model positive learning behaviours.
 Growing in confidence is also a focus.
 The children are encouraged to share their ideas with others and to speak out about what matters to them.

 This is a shared responsibility and vision which involves children, staff, parents/carers, governors and the wider community.